realm/realm-studio/GUIDELINES.md

 For more information on the difference between the two, please read [Dan Abramov's article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

-We might want to introduce a directory of "reusable" components in `./src/ui/reusable` for components which implements UI that has been used three or more places in the app.
+The project contains a directory of "reusable" components in `./src/ui/reusable` for components which implements UI that has been used three or more places in the app.

 # TypeScript